 (b) Adaptive behavior scale.
 The administration of a valid adaptive behavior scale;

-(c) Medical or health assessment statement.
-A medical statement or a health assessment statement indicating whether there are any sensory or physical factors that may be affecting the child's educational performance;
+(c) Medical examination.
+If medical information is needed, documentation of a medical examination as defined in OAR 581-015-2000 describing relevant medical issues or any sensory or physical factors that may be affecting the child's educational performance;

 (d) Developmental history.
 A developmental history of the child;